NetApp/terraform-provider-netapp-elementsw/README.md

 # Terraform NetApp ElementSW Provider

-This is the repository for the Terraform NetApp ElementSW Provider, which one can use with Terraform to work with NetApp HCI or SolidFire storage clusters.
+This is the repository for the Terraform NetApp ElementSW Provider, which can be used with Terraform to configure resources on NetApp HCI or SolidFire storage clusters.

 For general information about Terraform, visit the [official website][tf-website] and the [GitHub project page][tf-github].